hayden1126/comsw3134/hw7/hw7.md

 __b) Answer:__

-- Insert at the next available left-most leaf position on the bottom level.
-- If its depth is even:
-    - While smaller than its grandparent, percolate up through only the even levels
-    - while larger than parents, percolate up through only odd levels
-- If its depth is odd,
-    - While larger than its grandparent, percolate up through only the odd levels
-    - While smaller than grandparents, percolate up through only even levels

-Assuming heap is implemented in an array with extra space and variable `size` is accessible through the class.
+Assuming heap is implemented in an array with extra space and the variable `size` is accessible through the class:

 ```java
 public void insert(Comparable item) {
     heap[size] = item; // assuming there is extra space